Skip to main content

 Every review goes:

-2. Findings flow into Core — the synthesizer sees all four streams plus the diff itself.
+3. Findings flow into Harmonia — the synthesizer sees all four streams plus the deterministic findings plus the diff itself.

-3. Core deduplicates, calibrates, and renders — overlapping findings collapse into one; severity shifts based on the agreement signal; the final verdict is decided.
+4. Harmonia deduplicates, calibrates, and renders — overlapping findings collapse into one; severity shifts based on agreement; review memory adjusts category-level flag-worthiness; each surviving finding earns a proof-tier receipt; the final verdict is decided.

-4. One comment is posted — single GitHub review with the synthesizer summary at the top and inline findings below.
+5. One comment is posted — single GitHub review with the Harmonia summary at the top and inline findings below.

 Why this beats single-agent review